 With some pretty iconic watches such as the Jaeger LeCoultre Reverso under their belt, JLC felt it would benefit by showing off a bit more talent.
 Nobody loves a one-trick pony and although there are many different absolutely incredible watches from this talented watchmaker, the Reverso has a habit of stealing the show.

 Along comes the Jaeger LeCoultre Geophysic True Second, a series of deadbeat mechanical watches and all that begins to change.

 There are only great things to say about this watch.
-It demonstrates the expertise by this high end Swiss watchmaker.
+It demonstrates the expertise of this high-end Swiss watchmaker.
 Watches like these are how JLC earned their stripes and put them up there with the top Swiss luxury watch brands.